 - Introducing Windows 8.1: 9 Ways to Access the Control Panel

-Select the desktop application that you want to remove, click or tap Uninstall and follow the wizard.
+Select the desktop app that you want to remove, click or tap Uninstall and follow the wizard.

 Please remember that the steps involved in removing a program are different from program to program.

-Some desktop applications, when installed, create an Uninstall shortcut.
-This is generally found in the application’s folder in the Start Menu (in Windows 7 and Windows 10) or the Apps View (in Windows 8.1).
+Some desktop applications, when installed, create a Uninstall shortcut.
+Usually, it is found in the application’s folder from the Start Menu (in Windows 7 and Windows 10) or the Apps View (in Windows 8.1).
 Below you can see the Uninstall shortcut for Dropbox, in Windows 8.1.

-Here is the Uninstall shortcut for Fitbit Connect, in Windows 10.
+Here is the Uninstall shortcut for qBittorrent, in Windows 10.

-Click the Uninstall shortcut to start the uninstallation wizard for the selected application.
+Click or tap the Uninstall shortcut to start the uninstallation wizard for the selected application.

 Many desktop apps (especially those which create Uninstall shortcuts) have an executable file named uninstall.exe or something along these lines.
 This file is always found in the installation folder of that application.
 You can see below the uninstall.exe file for the VLC Player.